slim-template/slim/README.md

 Travis-CI is used for continous integration testing: http://travis-ci.org/#!/stonean/slim

-Slim is working well on the following ruby implementations:
+Slim is working well on all major Ruby implementations:

 * Ruby 1.8.7
 * Ruby 1.9.2
+* Ruby 1.9.3
 * Ruby EE
 * JRuby
+* Rubinius 2.0

 ## License